 ELIGIBILITY FOR MARRIAGE AT PRINCE OF PEACE

-If you are currently in a civil marriage and wish to have your marriage blessed please complete the Wedding Inquiry Intake Form and the Parish Office will contact you.
+If you are currently in a civil marriage and wish to have your marriage blessed, please complete the Wedding Inquiry Intake Form and the Parish Office will contact you.

-If you are a member of Prince of Peace and want to marry or remarry in the Catholic Church you can "petition" to be free to marry through the annulment process.
-To learn more about annulments click here.The annulment of a marriage may be sought by first submitting an online Annulment Inquiry Form.
-A parish Annulment Advocate will contact you to set up an appointment.
+If you are a member of Prince of Peace and want to marry or remarry in the Catholic Church, you can "petition" to be free to marry through the annulment process.
+The annulment of a marriage can begin when your divorce is final.
+Please submit an online Annulment Inquiry Form and the Parish Office will contact you.
+To learn more about annulments click here.